PFTL/website/content/blog/27_Custom_CRM.rst

 If you would need a different username or password for the POP server, you can add them also to the config file.
 Remember that you will need to reload the configuration file in order to have the new variable available.

-Reding from the server is relatively easy:
+Reading from the server is relatively easy:

 .. code-block:: ipython3